ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vis-material-advanced/README.md

 ## vis-material-advanced adapter for ioBroker

 This Adapter provides standardized Widgets for vis in ioBroker.
-Lots of different predifined widgets
+Lots of different predefined widgets

-the basics of this adapter has been created by :
+the basics of this adapter has been created by:
 * (nisio) https://github.com/iobroker-community-adapters/ioBroker.vis-material
 * (pix---) https://github.com/Pix---/ioBroker.vis-material

 but rewritten in 90%

-Several bugfixes and lots of new widgets added
+Several bugfixes and lots of new widgets added.

-## following widgets are present right now:
+## Following widgets are present right now

 ### current
  - Door